biobakery/anpan/README.md

                  repos = c('https://stan-dev.r-universe.dev', getOption("repos")))
 ```

-If the `cmdstanr` installation doesn’t work you can find more detailed
+If installing `cmdstanr` doesn’t work, you can find more detailed
 instructions [at this link](https://mc-stan.org/cmdstanr/).

 **Second**, use `cmdstanr` to install CmdStan itself: